 This gets your treatment program’s name out there so it’s recognizable to local people.

 Most importantly, just continue to do good work.
 Provide quality care, evolve with new evidence-based practices, and stay in touch with clients who have left your program.

 An individual or their loved one who’s looking into treatment will likely turn to someone they know who’s been through the process.
 By leaving clients and their loved ones satisfied with the care you provide, they’re more likely to recommend your facility.

 Expand, Diversify, Connect

 One of the fatal mistakes that many treatment programs make is relying on one singular marketing strategy.
-By expanding your marketing horizons, you’ll find that one drug rehab marketing tactic (like quality SEO) is related to and intertwined with another (like creating valuable content).
-Each strategy has its value, but they are most powerful together.
+By expanding your marketing horizons, you’ll find that one drug rehab marketing strategy (like quality SEO) is related to and intertwined with another (like creating valuable content).
+Each tactic has its value, but they are most powerful together.

 Diversify your marketing efforts.
 You’ll cover more ground and reach a broader audience.
 Your SEO strategy, your content posting, your online advertising campaigns — all of it is ultimately working towards a common goal: to connect with people in need of treatment.